 |Vitamin K||0 mg|

 Are Grits Bad for Dogs?
-Risks of Grits for Dogs
+The Risks

-It’s not uncommon for grits to be cooked with extra seasonings such as, onion, cheese, salt, pepper, butter, mayonnaise, syrup, etc.
+What can make dog grits potentially harmful, is the inclusion of additional ingredients.
+It’s not uncommon for grits to be cooked with extra seasonings such as onion, cheese, salt, pepper, butter, mayonnaise, syrup, etc.

 Grits can make your dog obese

-An allergic reaction will be quite obvious to you when feeding grits to your dog for the first time.
-Pay close attention to any changes in your dog’s body language and behavior.
+Grits mainly contain corn, and dogs suffering from a corn allergy are very common.
+An allergic reaction will be quite obvious to you when your dog eats grits for the first time.

 a choking hazard

 Can Dogs Eat Instant Grits?

-As mentioned earlier, grits are empty calories.
+However, there is a catch!
+As mentioned earlier, grits are just empty calories.
 As they’re tasty and easy to digest, your dog can easily slip into overeating.

 Can Dogs Eat Hominy Grits?